Hexen II: Hammer of Thyrion 1.4.3

 ./glhexen2 -game fo4d

-If you want to run your mod with mission pack support enabled, use
+If you want to run some mod with mission pack support enabled, use

 a command line with -portals argument included.
 For example: